-Choosing to use Silkworms as a Pet Feeder is one of the best decisions you could make for the health of your pets.
-Silkworms are in fact so nutritiously beneficial that According to a March 2011 story in the Emory Riddle Aeronautical University newspaper, Chinese researchers investigated the possibility of using Silkworm pupae as an astronaut food.
+Choosing to use Silkworms as a Pet Feeder is one of the best decisions you can make for the health of your reptile.
+Silkworms are in fact so nutritiously beneficial that according to a March 2011 story in the Emory Riddle Aeronautical University newspaper, Chinese researchers investigated the possibility of using Silkworm pupae as an astronaut food.
 The article says the animal is ideal as space food since it’s small, can reproduce quickly, doesn’t make much of a mess, and its protein and amino acid content surpasses that of pork, eggs and milk.
 The research also concluded that an astronaut would need to eat 170 bugs or webs a day to get the full nutritional benefits.
 If they are this good for humans, imagine the benefits of feeding Silkworms to your pets!

 |5 Common Feeders||Fat %||Calcium %||Fibre %

 Take note: Silkworms are low in fat, meaning they can be a staple in any pet’s diet, as well as having more Calcium and Protein than any other of the 4 other common pet feeders.
 The high protein aspect means that by feeding Silkworms to an injured pet, it will help them recover quicker than if you were to be feeding it an alternative feeder, as the protein element helps heal and grow injured tissues.
 The high protein aspect also just generally helps make your reptiles stronger, than if they were to be fed another feeder.
 Because of their high calcium content, Silkworms are especially beneficial for gravid females, as they allow for the development, of many, healthy, fertile eggs.

 Silkworms are easy to take care of, and last almost a week without food, as well as living for up to a month, up until they cocoon.
 You can easily grow your Silkworm to your desired size, upwards to three inches, by feeding them Silkworm Chow, or Mulberry Leaves.